jamunano/BrawlhallaEZ/README.md

 PROJECT HAS BEEN DEPRICATED.
+NEW PROJECT IN DEVELOPMENT.
 PLEASE GO [HERE](https://discord.gg/2HDmuqqq9p) FOR MORE INFO.

 # BrawlhallaEZ
 a brawlhalla exp and coin farming bot/script thing whatever